 - A cover letter, containing the following:

-- The title of the paper and a one-sentence summary.
+- The title of the paper and a brief summary of the main point.

 - A statement that none of the material has been published or is under consideration elsewhere, including online, and that all authors listed on the paper have reviewed and agree to the Submission Terms and Conditions.

-- Names, telephone numbers, email addresses and ORCID IDs for all authors, including selection of one to be corresponding author.
+- Names, email addresses and ORCID IDs for all authors, including selection of one to be corresponding author.

 - Names, affiliations and email addresses of potential referees.

-- Copies of any paper by you or your co-authors that is in press or under consideration elsewhere that relates to the work submitted to Research should be emailed to the editorial office.
+- Copies of any paper by you or your co-authors that is in press or under consideration elsewhere that relates to the work submitted to Research should be uploaded as a related paper during submission.

 During manuscript submission, the submitting author will be asked to confirm their understanding of or compliance with Research’s policies on:

 - Animal care and use

 - Citation to personal communications and unpublished data